TRIO Upward Bound Program

-A College Prep Program for Eligible High School Students
+A FREE Program for Eligible High School Students Considering College.

-These services and the others listed below are provided FREE of charge to eligible students.
-Students who participate in Upward Bound are under no obligation to attend Bloomsburg University.
+Services are provided free of charge for eligible students.
+Students who participate in Upward Bound are under no obligation whatsoever to attend Bloomsburg University.

-- Visits to and tours of area college campuses
+- Visits to nearby college campuses for tours and admissions presentations

-- Visits to the National College Fair in Philadelphia
+- Free coach bus transportation to the National College Fair in Philadelphia each fall for students and their parents/guardians

 - Professional mentoring and academic coaching

-- College application fee waivers (UNLIMITED for active students!)
+- College application help and unlimited fee waivers for application fees

 - Family workshops on college planning and financial aid

-- Field trips to museums, college fairs, historical sites, and educational destinations
+- Field trips to museums, historical sites, and other educational destinations

 - Cultural, social, and recreational opportunities